How to Use Life Insurance for Retirement

 You can also use life insurance for retirement by borrowing from your cash value.
 Think of it as a loan you’re getting from your future self.
 Technically, you’re not required to re-pay it, although it will accrue interest and ultimately, the loan amount will be deducted from the death benefit (i.e., the amount paid out to your family upon your death).

 If you’re reassessing your budget items in prepping for retirement, another thing worth noting for permanent life policyholders is the ability to pay upcoming policy premiums with your cash value.

 What About Term?

 How does your term policy fit in to all this talk about cash value?
 It doesn’t, because there is no cash value in term insurance.
-But it does bring up another conversation worth having: Do you need life insurance after you retire?2 When your term policy expires, you should consider factors such as your current income, debt, estate plan, and the self-sufficiency of your kids when weighing this important decision.
+But it does bring up another conversation worth having: Do I need life insurance after I retire?2 When your term policy expires, you should consider factors such as your current income, debt, estate plan, and the self-sufficiency of your kids when weighing this important decision.

 This article is not an endorsement of any particular product, service or organization; nor is it intended to provide financial, tax or legal advice.
 It is intended to promote awareness and is for educational purposes only.

 Loans and withdrawals will reduce the death benefit and the cash surrender value, and may cause the policy to lapse.
 Lapse or surrender of a policy with a loan may cause the recognition of taxable income.
 Withdrawals in excess of the cost basis (premiums paid) will be subject to tax and certain withdrawals within the first 15 years may be subject to recapture tax.
 Additionally, policies classified as modified endowment contracts may be subject to tax when a loan or withdrawal is made.
 A federal tax penalty of 10% may also apply if the loan or withdrawal is taken prior to age 59 1/2.